PagerDuty/public-support-scripts/custom_field/README.md

 # Adding custom fields for incidents

+Before running the script it is recommended that you read the PagerDuty doc about [custom fields](https://support.pagerduty.com/docs/custom-fields-on-incidents) and understand how they works.

 ## Input Format

 To use this script, you must first have a CSV file ready formatted with the following headings: